hmamaysky/Energy/OutOfSample/README.md

 - Lasso_Model.py tests the performance of the model with R2 based var selection and Lasso coefficient update
 - Fixed_Model*.py tests the performance of the fixed models, there are three parts, covering all the 1-1 pairs from the combined (text and base) var pool
 - Stability Checked Model contains all the codes for an alternative fixed model, please refer to the README file there for further details.
-#### Codes for Plotting/Interpretation
-- 1-1 plot.py plots the time series of the selected variables in the Lasso Update Model.
-- best_oneandone.py extracts the winning fixed models for each dependent variable, calculate the MSE ratios against the constant models and save them in .csv
-- matrix_plots.py plots the summary matrix for the fixed model.
-Please refer to the comments in the file for details.

 ### Notes before Running Analysis